 According to the Pennsylvania Department of Education, the answer is yes.
 Everyone must wear a mask unless they fall under an exception listed in Section 3 of the July 1 order.
 Further, according to the most recent research from the University of Colorado Boulder regarding aerosols produced by wind instruments, marching band participants must go beyond what is currently being required by the Pennsylvania Department of Education and Pennsylvania Department of Health in order to participate in band safely.
 See the Quaker Valley High School Marching Band Resocialization Plan 2020-21 document for specific details and requirements on mask usage in marching band.

 - Student Recommendations on Traveling

-During the summer vacation season, it is important to be aware of the challenges posed by travelers during the COVID-19 pandemic and the increasing number of cases both nationally and in Allegheny County.
+Even though the school year is underway, there will of course still be times when students and their families travel out of state.
 Under guidelines issued by the Allegheny County Health Director, anyone who travels out of state to a “high risk location” is strongly advised to:

 - Have two COVID-19 tests with negative readings at least 48 hours apart before attending a planned function for Marching Band -OR-